- Antique Diamonds

 Cushion Modified combines radiant-cut facets with a cushion-shaped outline and soft, rounded corners.
 Modified Cushions have excessive brilliance without contrast, giving them a “crushed ice” look.
 Some facets terminate below the girdle.
 In places where the facets meet, they form bulges that complicate the ring’s construction and carry dead weight.

-The Antique Cushion was the dominant diamond cut for centuries until the advent of the modern Round Brilliant, which is uniform, scalable, easy to make, sort, and use.
-By going back to Antique Cushion, we are able to revive and recapture the magic of the Golden Era.
+The Antique Cushion was the dominant diamond cut for centuries until the advent of the modern round brilliant, which is uniform, scalable, and easy to make, sort, and use.
+Antique Cushions revived and recaptured the magic of the Golden Era.

-Antique Cushion diamonds have superior dispersion, radiating an abundance of fire when lit by flickering candlelight.
-An Antique Cushion has an open culet, a high crown, and large facets – a perfect combination of sophisticated elements for a connoisseur seeking a diamond with character and pedigree.
+Antique cushion diamonds have superior dispersion and radiate an abundance of fire when lit by flickering candlelight.
+They have an open culet, a high crown, and large facets—a perfect combination of sophisticated elements for a connoisseur seeking a diamond with character and pedigree.

-Antique Cushions are closer to Step-Cut diamonds in the way they transform light.
-They don’t have the dreaded “crushed ice” look of Modern Cushions.
+Antique cushions are closer to step-cut diamonds in how they transform and return light.
+They don’t have the dreaded “crushed ice” look of modern cushions.

 The Modern Round Brilliant is a direct descendant of the European Cut.
 Both have the same round shape and 57 facets, not counting the culet.
 The proportions and angles have, however, changed drastically.

 Today, Old European Cut diamonds are found in vintage jewelry.
-They usually have poor symmetry and low color, and they are sometimes mistaken for antique cushions.
+They usually have poor symmetry, often confused with old miners.

 - Old European Cut diamonds have small tables and relatively high crowns.